-- Relationism population are people with relationism traits, with an intrinsic needs for relations with others, taking high importance of relationship and strong desire to be with others, seeking warm, harmonious relationships as a essential source of their happiness and wellbeing. - Relationism population is a product of interactional process of biopsycho-cultural traits with relationism cultural environment. - Relationism culture is a stable, long lasting environment that socialize people into relationism and provide motivation for relational justice. - Relationism culture show variations in different patterns.
+The first pair of ideal types (models) are individualism population and relationism population.
+Individualism population are people with individualism traits, with inclinations of stressing self-interests, individual freedom, independence, and personal rights.
+Individualism population is a product of interactional process of bio-psychocultural traits with individualism cultural environment.
+Relationism population are people with relationism traits, with an intrinsic need for relations with others, taking high importance of relationship and strong desire to be with others, seeking warm, harmonious relationships as a essential source of their happiness and wellbeing.
+Relationism population is a product of interactional process of bio-psycho-cultural traits with relationism cultural environment.
+Relationism cultural set product of their happiness and wellbeing. environment that socializes people into relationism and provide motivation for relational justice.
+Relationism culture show variations in different patterns.
 Some culture patterns stress only close relation circles such as family and close friends, while other kinds show a larger range of relationships such as communities and collectives, as far as ethics and nations.